ChromaticHQ/calliope/README.md

 # System Requirements

-In order to use this theme, you must have each of the following installed in your system:
+In order to use this tool, you must have each of the following installed in your system:
 - [Node.js](https://nodejs.org/en/) v14+
 - [Yarn](https://yarnpkg.com/) v1+